 By alternating techniques massage can ease adhesions and release tensions and built up pressure.
 Stretching and hydrating the soft tissues creates space and promotes flexibility.
 Massage can also restore proprioception (the ability to know and feel where our body is in space).
 Sensing the mechanism of movement helps us in recruiting the right muscles.
 A conscious, stable and strong movement can help prevent overuse and overload injuries.

 Better movement -> Reduced risk of injury

 Pain is our body’s way of protecting us by letting us know that something is wrong.
 However pain can be referred from other areas.
 This means that sometimes the site of pain is not the location of the actual injury, which can make it difficult to find long-term relief.
 A registered Massage Therapist is trained to locate the underlying causes of chronic aches and pains and won’t hesitate to refer to the appropriate physiotherapist, osteopath or other practitioner when needed to provide more comprehensive care.

 Professional opinion and treatment -> Less pain and faster recovery

 Finally, massage can indeed help us relax.
 As well as releasing muscle tension and other stress-related symptoms massage can have beneficial effects on the nervous system, lower heart rate and improve breathing patterns.
 In some cases it can even improve the quality of sleep.

-For more information or to book a treatment with one of our Institute of Sport and Remedial Massage (IRSM) accredited Massage Therapists Joanna McCluskey or Cycy Marteau please contact the clinic on 0207 610 7070.
+For more information or to book a treatment with one of our Institute of Sport and Remedial Massage (IRSM) accredited Massage Therapists Cycy Marteau or Hazel Keegan please contact the clinic on 0207 610 7070.